greggcorp/Greggcorp/book.md

 permalink: /book/
 ---

-*Research Practice* is the book that every HCI, UX, and interaction design student will read to understand what applied user research really looks like, based on the stories and experiences of the people who work in this field. _In the works now, and coming in early 2020._
+*Research Practice* is the book that every HCI, UX, and interaction design student will read to understand what applied user research really looks like, based on the stories and experiences of the people who work in this field. _In the works now, and coming in fall 2020._

 ### What’s the structure for this book?

 The book is comprised of the following sections, with invited contributors writing short essays related to one or more sections:
-* Who practices user research?
+* The people who practice user research
-* What is the territory of user research?
+* Getting started in a user research role
-* How do user researchers integrate with their organizations?
+* The people user researchers work with
-* What is the day-to-day of user research practice?
+* The day-to-day of user research
-* How do you build awareness of user research in your organization?
+* Sharing user research with others
-* How do you scale your user research practice?
+* Expanding a user research practice
-* What’s hard about user research?
+* Challenges in user research
-* What happens after user research?
+* Where user researchers go next

 ### How does this book differ from other UX and research books and resources?